zynga/jasy/readme.md

 -----------------

 - Generates a so-named "source" version which loads the original class files which is useful during the development phase of an application.
-- This feature is based on LabJS for best loading performance.

 Localization Features